Certified Phlebotomy Technician 1 (CPT1)

 - RSVP for a Mandatory Meeting

-- Attend a Mandatory Information Meeting
+- Check in and attend a Mandatory Information Meeting

 - Must be 18 years or older to apply